 India is expected to overtake China and the United States as the world's third-largest air passenger market in the next ten years, by 2030, according to the International Air Transport Association (IATA).

-According to the data released by the Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflow in India’s air transport sector (including air freight) reached US$ 3.73 billion between April 2000-December 2022.
+According to the data released by the Department for Promotion of Industry and Internal Trade (DPIIT), FDI inflows in India’s air transport sector (including air freight) reached Rs.
+26,787 crore (US$ 3.93 billion) between April 2000-December 2024.

 In October 2022, Prime Minister Mr. Narendra Modi laid the foundation stone of the C-295 Aircraft Manufacturing Facility in Vadodara, Gujarat.